-The Auckland Airport Expansion - Second Runway is one of the eight anchor projects and will deliver an additional runway located to the north of the new combined domestic and international terminal and will run parallel with the existing southern runway.
+The Auckland Airport Expansion - Second Runway is one of the eight initial anchor projects of the Airport's exansion plan, and will deliver an additional runway located to the north of the new combined domestic and international terminal and will run parallel with the existing southern runway.

 |2028||Expected Construction Completion|